floydwch/invoice/README.md

 ## Purpose

+### Production perspective

+This project values intuition and simplicity.
+Its feature set consists of displaying, editing, filtering and pagination of a non-small large dataset which is also simple in the meanwhile.
+To achieve the simplicity, this project chooses to make every action synchronize to the server automatically just like a desktop software which means user doesn't need to push a confirm button to update an adjustments value or use an indirect button to change the state for starting a action.

+The dataset has some long float numeral columns, and it supposed to be important for its integrity.
+There are different methods can be used to represent a long column, such as making the column adjustable, making the column scrollable, breaking the cell into multi-lines, or making a scrollable large table.

+To reduce the needed actions on exploring the rows, this project chooses to make a large table with large and fixed columns, it's kind of progressive design that when user uses this product on a large screen, it displays all columns, or it let user scroll to explore the columns on a small screen.

+The dataset consists of line-items, and each line-item belongs to a campaign, and there are requirements of group actions on campaigns.
+This project supposes the line-item itself is meaningful for the users, i.e., user would like to check the line-item directly outside a campaign, it is also a loose hypothesis that in contrast to making each line-item embedded in a campaign first.
+Without loss of functionality, the product lets user group the line-item with its campaign by providing a filter via a link.

+Since the dataset is large enough to pagination, the decision of pagination should be made.
+To reduce the operations, this project chooses infinite-scroll pagination because it seems not to matter the index of the page.
+To eliminate the necessary of remembering names of columns when user scrolls the table, the product also provides a float header for the information.

+### Technical perspective

 Several emerging technologies are employed in this project, such as GraphQL, TypeScript, and micro-service architecture.
 The decision is aim to establish the product with a scalable architecture in software engineering and leverage the best part of each technology as well as keep the thing simple yet powerful without too much magic.

 Usually, a Rails project uses its builtin mechanism to manage the frontend, e.g., asset pipeline or webpacker.
 However, the technology development on the frontend world is progressing rapidly.
-Rails itself has to make decisions on how to adopt these emerging technologies/ideas, and there are some time gaps and leaky abstractions.
+Rails itself has to make decisions on how to adopt these emerging technologies/ideas, and it would have some time gaps and leaky abstractions.

 Micro-service architecture with Universal JavaScript application can be a rescue.
 Since Rails has an API-mode, we can use Rails as an API server, and use technology from frontend world to build the frontend application instead of Rails's template and router.